8 telling signs someone is self-centered and has very little empathy for others

 2. They are terrible listeners.

-A conversation with someone who struggles to listen is often a one-sided affair.
-Interruptions come frequently, and details about your life seem to slip from their memory as if they never mattered.
+A conversation with someone who refuses to listen is often a one-sided affair.
+Details about your life seem to slip from the other person’s memory as if they never mattered.
 It’s as though your words are just background noise until they can jump back in with their own story.

 Listening is more than hearing words; it’s about tuning in to emotions and meaning.
 Without this, relationships become shallow.
-The inability or unwillingness to listen can stem from a preoccupation with self, where the other person’s experience is invisible or unimportant.
+The inability or unwillingness to listen can sometimes stem from a preoccupation with self, where the other person’s experience is invisible or unimportant.
+Though some people are more naturally gifted at reading emotions than others, we can all improve our emotional intelligence with practice.
+It’s a myth that it’s something you either have or don’t.

 When active listening is missing, the emotional gap widens, leaving the listener disconnected and the speaker unheard.